 Recap: 10 Cheap + Free Things to Do in Florence

-Wander down picturesque Italian streets, learn about Florence’s art and history, admire the stunning architecture, and eat delicious foods while visiting the Tuscan capital.
+Wander down picturesque Italian streets, learn about Renaissance art and history, admire the stunning architecture, and eat delicious foods while visiting Florence on a budget.

 With these fun, cheap and free things to do in Florence, Italy, you’ll be hitting the ground running to enjoy all this city has to offer.
 Get ready for your trip with the ultimate Italy packing lists (summer and fall editions).